What happens during a Las Vegas personal injury lawsuit?

 After evidence is presented and each side rests its case, each party's counsel will give closing statements to the jury, summarizing their position and explaining to the jury what conclusions that side thinks the jury should draw from the evidence presented.
 At the conclusion of the closing arguments, the jury will be given instructions on the legal standards with which they are to make their decision and will then deliberate until a verdict is reached.

 Call us for help...

-If you or someone you know has been injured in an accident in Nevada, our caring Las Vegas personal injury lawyers may be able to help you settle or win your case.
+If you or someone you know has been injured in an accident, our caring Las Vegas personal injury lawyers may be able to help you settle or win your case.

 For a free consultation, call us at 702-DEFENSE (702-333-3673) or fill out the form on this page.
 One of our experienced Nevada personal injury attorneys will get back to you promptly to discuss how we can help you get the compensation you need and deserve.